Crown Publishing Group

 The Crown Publishing Group is a subsidiary of Penguin Random House that publishes across several fiction and non-fiction categories.
 Originally founded in 1933 as a remaindered books wholesaler called Outlet Book Company, the firm expanded into publishing original content in 1936 under the Crown name, and was acquired by Random House in 1988.
 Under Random House's ownership, the Crown Publishing Group was operated as an independent division until 2018, when it was merged with the rest of Random House's adult programs.

-Crown authors include Jean Auel, Max Brooks, George W. Bush, Eitan Bernath, Deepak Chopra, Ann Coulter, Andrew Cuomo, Giada De Laurentiis, Will Ferrell (as fictional character Ron Burgundy), Gillian Flynn, Jim Gaffigan, Ina Garten, Greg Gutfeld, Mindy Kaling, Rachel Maddow, Jillian Michaels, Barack Obama, Michelle Obama, Theresa Rebeck, Mark Brennan Rosenberg, Judith Rossner, Rebecca Skloot, Suzanne Somers, Martha Stewart, Jonah Goldberg, Michael Jackson and many others.

 History

 Outlet Book Company

 The company was founded in 1933 as the Outlet Book Company by Nat Wartels and Bob Simon.
 Outlet Book Company began by featuring overstock and remaindered books, but soon moved into reprints of backlist, out-of-print, largely non-fiction titles, then into reprints of bestselling fiction and non-fiction, and eventually into original titles.
 It was under the Crown name that they began to publish original content in 1936.

 Crown acquired bankrupt publishers such as Covici-Friede, Henkle-Yewdale, and Robert M. McBride in the 1940s.
 Other publishers acquired by Crown include Arcadia House; Howell, Soskin; and Julian Press.
 Clarkson Potter became affiliated with Crown in 1963.

 Under the direction of Wartels, Alan Mirken, Joseph Reiner and others, Crown Books became one of the Outlet Book Company's lead imprints for original publishing which included such landmark fiction and non-fiction as Judith Krantz's Princess Daisy, Jean M. Auel's The Clan of the Cave Bear and Alex Comfort's The Joy of Sex in its early high-profile years.

 Crown Publishing Group had its headquarters at 225 Park Avenue South in Midtown Manhattan, occupying 80000 sqft of space.
 Random House received the space when it acquired the company.
 In 1990 Random House signaled intentions to sublease the space.